Can The Thyroid Gland Grow Back or Regrow? It Depends

 In these conditions, it may be possible to repair your thyroid gland.

-Now let’s discuss some conditions which result in permanent thyroid gland damage.
+Now let’s discuss some conditions that result in permanent thyroid gland damage.

 These conditions result in permanent damage to the thyroid gland which means that thyroid gland repair is not possible, at least not with current technology (read more on this below).